seek-oss/skuba/docs/deep-dives/github.md

 parent: Deep dives
 ---

-# Github
+# GitHub

 ---

-Github is SEEK's git repository of choice.
+GitHub is SEEK's git repository of choice.

-This topic details Github integration features baked into **skuba**
+This topic details GitHub integration features baked into **skuba**

 ---

-## Github annotations
+## GitHub annotations

-**skuba** can output issues detected by [`skuba lint`] as Github annotations via the [Github Checks API].
+**skuba** can output issues detected by [`skuba lint`] as GitHub annotations via the [GitHub Checks API].

-This can be enabled by propagating Buildkite environment variables and the Github API token.
+This can be enabled by propagating Buildkite environment variables and the GitHub API token.
 For example, with the Docker plugin:

 ```yaml